 I keep a dazzled memory, really.
 I love going back to the surface, amazed, like a kid, forgetting everything.
 This happiness, that happiness, seemed to me more intense in Komodo than elsewhere.

 Three months after this fabulous trip, caught again by the daily, I aspire to find these sensations both exhilarating and soothing that give me diving and photography under water.

 But when I talk about this Indonesian journey to my friends or my entourage, it's the part that interests them the least.
 As they do not dive, it does not tell them anything, it does not stir anything in them.
 What I conceive pretty well.
 By the way, I now avoid giving them my pigeon pics when I return ... ????

 Nevertheless, diving has become, over the years, my various trips in Asia, something important, essential, which brings me a lot.
 It's more than just a leisure activity, more than a pleasant tourist activity.

 The more I explore it, the more the underwater world fascinates me.
-The more I feel good too.
-To those of you who dive, do you do the same thing?
+The more I feel comfortable there too.
+To those of you who dive, do you feel the same way?

-For divers, I still give below some subaquatic images of Komodo ... ????
-And for the others, promised: in the next article, I will return on the mainland, on the island of Rinca very exactly, to introduce you the famous Komodo dragons!
+For the divers, I still deliver below some underwater pictures of Komodo... 😉 And for the others, I promise: in the next article, I will come back on land, on the island of Rinca exactly, to present you the famous Komodo dragons!